Applications closing dates:

 Psychosis and Bipolar

 Course lead: Dr Louise Isham Deputy Course lead: Dr Helena Laughton This specialism seeks to enable students to develop a sound understanding of cognitive behavioural models of psychosis and bipolar affective disorder and the related evidence base; competence in engaging, assessing and developing collaborative formulations with individuals with psychotic and bipolar presentations; and competence to deliver high quality, individualised, evidence-based interventions in accordance with NICE guidance, the competence framework for work with people with psychosis and bipolar disorder (Roth & Pilling 2013), and the national curriculum for cognitive behaviour therapy for severe mental health problems (Health Education England, 2019).
-The course comprises of teaching and small group supervision conducted over three terms starting in September 2024.
+The course comprises of teaching and small group supervision conducted over three terms starting in October 2025.
 Teaching and supervision typically run on a Thursday and students are required to keep all Thursdays during term time free for the course.
-There will also be five Fridays during terms one and two that will be course dates.
-ECBT P&B additional info
+Additionally, there are six Fridays during term one and one Friday during term two that will be course dates.
+Applicants must ensure they are able to attend the course dates before applying.
+The exact dates for the 2025-2026 academic year may be found here: ECBT P&B additional info

 Children and Adolescents

-Students are expected to carry out CBT with at least three suitable patients during the course and receive two hours of small group supervision on a bi-weekly basis.
+During the course, students are expected to carry out CBT with at least three suitable patients, and will receive two hours of small group clinical supervision on a bi-weekly basis with an experienced CBT therapist.

-The course begins with a two-day induction block and then attendance is required for two days bi-weekly, for training workshops.
+The course begins with a two-day induction block and then attendance is required for two days bi-weekly, for training workshops and supervision.
+The duration of this course is five months and it runs from March to July.

 Due to the overlap in some areas of study, it is not possible to combine study on the Co-Morbid, Chronic & Systemic Difficulties pathway and the Children and Adolescents pathway within a single award.